Audit Committee Terms of Reference

 At each of its meetings, members of the Audit Committee will normally meet in camera.
 Representatives of external assurance providers and/or any other senior officials may be requested to attend.

-The Chief Audit Executive and the Chief Financial and Planning Officer (CFPO) will also meet in camera with the audit committee members at least once per year.
+The CAE and the Chief Financial Officer (CFO) will also meet in-camera with the Audit Committee members at least once per year.

 Access by and to the Committee

-The Committee has unfettered access to the CAE and CFPO, as well as to other employees of Elections Canada and to documentation (subject to applicable legislation) it requires to fulfill its responsibilities.
+The Committee has unfettered access to the CAE and CFO, as well as to other employees of the OCEO and to documentation (subject to applicable legislation) it requires to fulfill its responsibilities.

-The CAE has unfettered access to the Committee and to its Chair and Vice-chair.
+The CAE has unfettered access to the Committee and to its Chair.

 Committee Orientation, Training and Continuing Education

 The Audit Committee can fulfill its role only if its members are well informed.
-Members shall receive formal orientation and training on the Committee's purpose, responsibilities and objectives, as well as on Elections Canada's business.
-A process of continuing education—such as briefings and information on emerging issues and risks—shall also be put in place.
+Members shall receive formal orientation and training on the Committee's purpose, responsibilities and objectives, as well as on the OCEO's business.
+A process of continuing education – such as briefings and information on emerging issues and risks – shall also be put in place.

 Support to the Audit Committee